DECODEproject/whitepaper/conceptual_framework.md

 ### The Distributed Ledger

 Attribute based credentials and encryption provide a foundation for building privacy preserving applications (Confidentiality).
 DECODE is at its core a decentralised application.
 The main component that provides this capability is the distributed ledger.
+Within DECODE, the ledger provides for two characteristics, Integrity and Availability.

-Within DECODE the distributed provides for two characteristics, Integrity and Availability.
-An important design principle for the ledger is that *no public data must be stored on the ledger*.
+In order to support the Confidentiality requirements of DECODE, an important design principle for the ledger is that *no public data must be stored on the ledger*.
 This is one of the classic constraints of decentralised systems (the other being scalability).
-Whilst bitcoin provides some level of anonymity, all nodes have access to all transactions and all the data within them.
-This is the same for Ethereum although it is moving in this direction by integrating features from ZCash (https://blog.ethereum.org/2017/01/19/update-integrating-zcash-ethereum/) to allow zk-SNARK (https://eprint.iacr.org/2013/879.pdf) computations from solidity in the upcoming metropolis release (https://blog.ethereum.org/2017/10/12/byzantium-hf-announcement/).
+Whilst for example bitcoin provides some level of anonymity, all nodes have access to all transactions and all the data within them.
+This is the same for Ethereum although it is moving in this direction by integrating features from [ZCash](https://blog.ethereum.org/2017/01/19/update-integrating-zcash-ethereum/) to allow [zk-SNARK] (https://eprint.iacr.org/2013/879.pdf) computations from solidity, in the upcoming [metropolis release](https://blog.ethereum.org/2017/10/12/byzantium-hf-announcement/).

 DECODE puts this principal at the centre of its Privacy by Design strategy.
 The cryptographic mechanism by which this is achieved is through Zero Knowledge proofs.